-Nick Bold is a founder and the Executive Director of Technocopia.
+Nick Bold is a founding member of Technocopia.
 He has studied Physics and Chemical Engineering at Worcester Polytechnic Institute (WPI) and holds a BS in Psychology from Worcester State University (WSU).
 Nick is a founding worker-owner and the Director of Neuron Robotics Cooperative, which opened its doors in 2014 and is the manager of the brand new Quinsigamond Community College (QCC) FabLab , which opened in 2016.

 Kevin Harrington graduated Cum Laude from Worcester Polytechnic Institute's Robotics Engineering program in 2009.
 At around the same time he developed the Bowler Robotics software platform.
 This platform is currently used by the WPI Automation and Interventional Medicine (AIM) lab to perform two surgeries on patients inside an MRI, with fifty scheduled for the upcoming year.
 In 2013 he helped found Technocopia with Nick Bold and others.
 In 2014 he formed the Neuron Robotics Cooperative with a group of fellow engineers and entrepreneurs to sell robot controllers as educational tools.
 Neuron Robotics Cooperative operates out of Technocopia as one of its anchor tenants.